-A copy of the thesis must be submitted to each member of the thesis committee not less than two weeks before the final doctoral examination.
-A copy of the thesis should also be submitted to the Graduate Office for proofreading three weeks prior to the final doctoral examination.
-Two final copies (one on Permalife paper) are to be submitted to the Graduate Office.
+For the Ph.D. thesis defense, a copy of the thesis must be submitted to each member of the thesis committee not less than two weeks before the final doctoral examination.
+A copy of the thesis should also be submitted to the Institute Graduate Office for proofreading no less than two weeks prior to the final doctoral examination.